cms-sw/cmspkg/cmspkg-puppet-provider.md

  - **dist_clean**: If set (any value) then `cmspkg` will also cleanup/remove any unused package.
 Default is to not remove the packages not used by any other package.
  - **package_clean**: If set (any value) then `cmspkg` will force delete the package directory i.e. `prefix/architecture/group/name/version` after the package removal.
 Defaultis to not remove package directory.
  - **bootstrap_opts**: If set (any value) then these will be passed to bootstrap script.
+ - **reseed**: Run bootstrap reseeding once.
+Set it to some unique value e.g timestamp to trigger the reseeding.
+Reseeing is run once per value so change its value in order to re-run reseeding.

 ### Installing multiple packages